Kiyomizu-dera Temple Travel Guide

 Nearby Attractions

 Kiyomizu-dera pairs naturally with Ninenzaka, Sannenzaka, Yasaka Shrine, Gion, and Maruyama Park.
 It can also be combined with Fushimi Inari Shrine.
-See the Kyoto Travel Guide for a full route.

 Book Before You Go